Pacific Southwest, Region 9

 Global climate change is projected to have unprecedented impacts on the health of the environment and economy in the Lake Tahoe Basin.
 As temperatures rise and more precipitation falls as rain rather than snow, management efforts to protect the Basin's forests, fish and wildlife, and fabled water clarity will face unique challenges.

-To address these impacts, the Environmental Improvement Program (EIP) partner agencies are formulating a Basin-wide strategy to address climate change.
+To address these and other impacts, the Environmental Improvement Program (EIP) partner agencies are formulating a Basin-wide strategy to address climate change.
 The strategy is intended to ensure that all major planning and regulatory programs at Lake Tahoe are designed to take into account the projected impacts of climate change.
 For example, future water quality and erosion control projects may need to be designed for larger peak flows in the winter, and habitat improvement projects may need to take into account potential changes in the type, location, and distribution of vegetation communities.